This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 To run StreamX locally on a macOS machine, the following applications are required to be installed:

-Homebrew
+Install Homebrew

-permanently available in all new terminal windows.
+is available in all terminal windows.

-Docker
+Install Docker

 Running StreamX along with Colima-based Docker on macOS might result in certain errors.
 To avoid them: